An LLM Compiler for Parallel Function Calling: Details

 \subsection{User-Supplied Information}

-The details of~\fref{fig:system_overview} are abstracted away from the user as \OURS can automatically identify and execute the optimal parallel execution flow.
-From the user's perspective, only the following is required to use \OURS:

-\begin{enumerate}[leftmargin=5mm] \item \textbf{Tool Definitions}: Users need to specify the tools that LLMs can use, including their descriptions and argument specifications.
-Optionally, users can also provide in-context examples demonstrating the usage of these tools.
-This is essentially the same requirement as other frameworks like ReAct and OpenAI function calling~\cite{yao2022react,openai_devday}. \item \textbf{In-context Examples for the Planner}: Optionally, users can provide \OURS with examples of how the Planner should behave.
+\OURS requires two inputs from the user: \begin{enumerate}[leftmargin=5mm] \item \textbf{Tool Definitions}: Users need to specify the tools that LLMs can use, including their descriptions and argument specifications.
+This is essentially the same requirement as other frameworks like ReAct and OpenAI function calling. \item \textbf{In-context Examples for the Planner}: Optionally, users can provide \OURS with examples of how the Planner should behave.
 For instance, in the case of~\fref{fig:system_overview}, users may provide examples illustrating expected inter-task dependencies for certain queries.
-Such examples can aid the Planner LLM in generating the appropriate dependency graph in the correct format for incoming inputs.
-In Appendix~\ref{appendix:prompts}, we include the examples that we used in our evaluation (Sec.~\ref{sec:results}). \end{enumerate}
+These examples can assist the Planner LLM understand how to use various tools and generate the appropriate dependency graph for incoming inputs in the correct format.
+In Appendix~\ref{appendix:prompts}, we include the examples that we used in our evaluations. \end{enumerate}